Toyota Hilux pick-up review

 The Hilux’s driving experience is improved in pretty much every area over the rather uncivilised old model.
 Make no mistake, though, you’re still not going to be convinced you’re driving anything other than a commercial vehicle.

-The 2.4-litre four-cylinder diesel engine is all-new for the Hilux, producing 161bhp and 400Nm of torque from as little as 1,600rpm thanks to a variable geometry turbo.
+The 2.4-litre four-cylinder diesel engine now produces 148bhp and 400Nm of torque from as little as 1,600rpm thanks to a variable geometry turbo.
 In isolation that’s gutsy enough for a pick-up, but the Mitsubishi L200, updated VW Amarok, Nissan Navara and Ford Ranger all offer more powerful units.
 Other markets can opt for a 2.8-litre diesel, which is more powerful and torquey but doesn’t quite meet the emissions regulations over here yet.

-The traditional bouncy ride returns on rutted roads but the easiest solution for this is to weigh down the load bay with some cargo and that settles things down.
+The traditional bouncy ride returns on rutted roads, but the easiest solution for this is to weigh down the load bay with some cargo which settles things reasonably well.
 A Navara is generally calmer in terms of ride comfort, however.

-Manoeuvrability isn’t too bad in the Hilux around town, thanks to light controls for a truck and a reasonable turning circle.
-Road and wind noise are well surpressed at speed, and the Hilux makes a surprisingly good (if uneconomical) motorway cruiser.
+Manoeuvrability isn’t too bad in the Hilux around town, thanks to light controls for a truck and a decent turning circle.
+Road and wind noise are well suppressed at speed, and the Hilux makes a surprisingly good (if uneconomical) motorway cruiser.

 Cab and Interior